Every year, thousands of new Gaming YouTube channels and Twitch streaming channels get started. But only a few dozens survive.

 If you’re willing to sacrifice the blurred background effect, you can get even better image quality (more dynamic range, and high details) with Panasonic for a cheaper price.

-This camera also comes with arguably the best stabilization of the market: Dual I.S.
+This camera also comes with arguably the best stabilization on the market: Dual I.S.

 This stabilization allows it to use both the in-body stabilization with the optical stabilization from compatible lenses.
 Using both stabilization systems at the same time makes it achieve the smoothest image you can get.

-The 4k 60fps at 400mbps is the best offer on the market — and it’s not nearly the most expensive camera.
+This camera is HDMI 2.1 compliant, which makes it possible to offer the latest top-of-the-line quality over HDMI with C4k at 120p.
+It’s the best offer on the market — and it’s not nearly the most expensive camera.

-Also, low-light recording is not as good as a full-frame camera, like the Sony a7 III above.
-But it will only affect you if you want to record inside a cave.
+However, low-light recording is not as good as a full-frame camera, like the Sony a7 III above.
+But it will only affect you if you want to record without any lighting on (let’s say, for playing horror games).

 The Good